nikosetiawanp/invoice-app/README.md

 ### What I learned

-- I learned on how to use react-hook-form dynamic input and controlled input
+- Learned to use react-hook-form with dynamic and controlled inputs.
-- How to implement shadcn datepicker into my own project and customize its color
+- Implemented and customized shadcn datepicker.
-- How to use localstorage alongside Tanstack Query for live update
+- Used localStorage with TanStack Query for live updates.

 ### Continued development